alexprengere/pep_unpacking_in_comprehensions/pep.rst

 ``*`` means: for example, ``[ *row for row in matrix ]`` is easily understood as flattening each ``row``.
-In fact, evidence of its intuitive nature can be found in user discussions – people periodically ask why this syntax isn’t allowed or attempt to use it, indicating that it *feels* like a logical part of the language.
-Even newcomers, once they learn about ``*`` for unpacking, often find the double-loop comprehension idiom harder to grasp than the concept of a “flattening ``*``”.
+In fact, evidence of its intuitive nature can be found in user discussions – people periodically ask why this syntax isn't allowed or attempt to use it, indicating that it *feels* like a logical part of the language.
+Even newcomers, once they learn about ``*`` for unpacking, often find the double-loop comprehension idiom harder to grasp than the concept of a "flattening ``*``".
 Thus, the readability concern has likely diminished over time.

 **Consistency with mental model:** A comprehension today can be viewed as syntactic sugar for a loop that appends to a list (or adds to a set,